 More information is available on the Department for Education website.

-- Of which 38 students are currently identified to be eligible for pupils premium funding
+- Of which 38 students are currently identified to be eligible for pupils premium or pupil premium plus funding

 - We aim to create inclusive programmes of study that meet the needs of all pupils